osrf/gazebo_tutorials/gazebojs_install/tutorial.md

 ### Ubuntu Linux

-This tutorial shows how to download install and compile Gazebojs on a computer where Gazebo 4 and its  development libraries are installed.
+This tutorial shows how to download, install and compile Gazebojs on a computer where Gazebo 4 and its  development libraries are installed.

-#### setup
+#### Setup

-install the osrf repository and install libgazebo4-dev (http://gazebosim.org/tutorials?tut=install)
+install the osrf repository and install libgazebo4-dev (see http://gazebosim.org/tutorials?tut=install).
+The libgazebo4-dev Debian package contains the Gazebo header files that are necessary for the gazebojs installation.
+This is because the NodeJs Gazebo modules are automatically compiled on your machine when the 'npm install gazebojs' is invoked (see below).

 install nodejs and npm

-    sudo pat-get install nodejs nodejs-legacy npm
+    sudo apt-get install nodejs nodejs-legacy npm

 install jansson (JSON library)